 In the previous article, we have discussed Serial and Parallel Transmission.
 As we know in Serial Transmission data is sent bit by bit, in such a way that each bit follows another.
-It is of two type namely, Synchronous and Asynchronous Transmission.
+It is of two types namely, Synchronous and Asynchronous Transmission.

 Content: Synchronous Vs Asynchronous Transmission

 |Basis for Comparison

-|Meaning||Sends data in the form of blocks or frames
+|Sends data in the form of blocks or frames

 |Gap between the data

-|Examples||Chat Rooms, Video Conferencing, Telephonic Conversations, etc||Letters, emails, forums, etc|
+|Chat Rooms, Video Conferencing, Telephonic Conversations, etcetera.

 Definition of Synchronous Transmission

+In Synchronous Transmission, data flows in a full-duplex mode in the form of blocks or frames.
+Synchronization between the sender and receiver is necessary so that the sender knows where the new byte starts (since there is no gap between the data).
+Therefore, each block of characters is labelled with the synchronization characters and the receiving device acquires the data until a special ending character is identified.
 Synchronous Transmission is efficient, reliable and is used for transferring a large amount of data.
 It provides real-time communication between connected devices.
 Chat Rooms, Video Conferencing, telephonic conversations, as well as face to face interactions, are some of the examples of Synchronous Transmission.

 Definition of Asynchronous Transmission

-In Asynchronous Transmission data flows in a half duplex mode, 1 byte or a character at a time.
+In Asynchronous Transmission data flows in a half-duplex mode, 1 byte or a character at a time.
 It transmits the data in a continuous stream of bytes.
-In general, the size of a character sent is 8 bits to which a parity bit is added i.e. a start and a stop bit that gives the total of 10 bits.
+In general, the size of a character sent is 8 bits to which a parity bit is added, i.e. a start and a stop bit that gives the total of 10 bits.

 Key Differences Between Synchronous and Asynchronous Transmission

-- In Synchronous Transmission data is transferred in the form of frames on the other hand in Asynchronous Transmission data is transmitted 1 byte at a time.
+- In Synchronous Transmission, data is transferred in the form of frames.
+On the other hand, in Asynchronous Transmission data is transmitted 1 byte at a time.

 - Synchronous Transmission requires a clock signal between the sender and receiver so as to inform the receiver about the new byte.
-Whereas, in Asynchronous Transmission sender and receiver does not require a clock signal as the data sent here has a parity bit attached to it which indicates the start of the new byte.
+In contrast, in Asynchronous Transmission sender and receiver does not require a clock signal as the data sent here has a parity bit attached to it which indicates the start of the new byte.

 - Data transfer rate of Asynchronous Transmission is slower than that of Synchronous Transmission.